All chains

 Does SQD validate Tron data?

-Tron data ingested into SQD is validated and signed by SQD Network workers before it reaches the Portal.
-Validation is performed across the network, not by a single ingestion process, so a faulty upstream source can't poison the dataset.
+Every Tron block ingested into SQD is validated by the SQD Network workers (hash chain, parent reference, and where applicable finality) before it reaches the Portal.
+Validation is performed across the network, not by a single ingestion process, so a faulty upstream node can't poison the dataset.

 Does SQD support real-time Tron data?